-Too tired for too many words tonight so just a few random thoughts etc.
+Too tired for too many words tonight so just a few random thoughts and snips etc.

 Quis custodiet ipsos custodes? asked Juvenal.
 Translated, this famous phrase means something like Who watches the watchers?